CDAGaming/CraftPresence-Wow-Edition/README.md

 - &CHEST& - The Current Chest Armor Piece you have Equipped
 - &LEGS& - The Current Leggings Armor Piece you have Equipped
 - &BOOTS& - The Current Boots Armor Piece you have Equipped

-(Starting in v1.4.0, this can either be just the Item Name or your OffHand Item's Message, if present*)

 ## Disclaimer
 As with other RPC Mods, this Mod uses your in-Game Data to send Display Information to a 3rd Party